Stevemaster92/flutter-bmi-calculator/README.md

 ## What you can do

 This Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator) lets you determine your personal health status.
-It is a multi-screen app with simple functionality with focus on custom styling.
+It is a multi-screen app with simple functionality and focus on custom styling.

 <img src="https://github.com/Stevemaster92/flutter-bmi-calculator/blob/master/images/bmi-calculator-1.png" alt="bmi-calculator-1" height="734"/> <img src="https://github.com/Stevemaster92/flutter-bmi-calculator/blob/master/images/bmi-calculator-2.png" alt="bmi-calculator-2" height="734"/>